D-IceIce/one-shot-IRSTS/README.md

 ## Upcoming Release

-We are in the process of preparing the code for open source release.
+We are in the process of preparing the code for open-source release.

 Stay tuned for the upcoming updates!